juristr/fabiangosebrink.github.io/_posts/2014-10-01-wpf-correct-implementation-of-commands.md

 	event EventHandler CanExecuteChanged;
 }</pre>

-So what the command offers us are two methods: &#8220;CanExecute&#8221; is giving us a bool indicating if the command can be executed or not.
+So what the command offers us are two methods: "CanExecute" is giving us a bool indicating if the command can be executed or not.
 Based on this the button will be greyed out or not.
-The &#8220;CanExecuteChanged&#8221; can be fired, if something, which the CanExecute is based on, has changed and it has to be evaluated again.
+The "CanExecuteChanged" can be fired, if something, which the CanExecute is based on, has changed and it has to be evaluated again.
 The button may appear not greyed out in the UI after firing this.
 And the execute is for executing the Command.
 What a surprise 😉

 The command is only taking the nameprovider and setting the name.
 Exactly what the timer did before.

-> The name &#8220;Name**Provider**&#8221; does not match here.
+> The name "Name**Provider**" does not match here.
 Because it does not provide a name to us.
 It is more a service.
 Image you would trigger like a calculation or something 😉

 So now let the viewmodel offer the command that it can be triggered from the outside: